spreaker/pkg-node-logger/README.md

 Pino-based Logger that we use in all of Spreaker's nodeJS projects.
 It's possible to create 2 different instances of the logger:

 - `Application Logger`: this is an instance of `Pino Logger`, initialized with `Spreaker's base options`, with a custom serializer that take care of stringify objects and array and transforming other types into string before log.
-All the fields are decorated with a prefix `v2_` to make them recognizables.
 The `Application Logger` add also a `loglevel` field to each log to have a string version of the log level.
 - `Access Logger`: this is an instance of `Pino Logger`, initialized with `Spreaker's base options`.

 Both the loggers provide a common functions: